• Skip to primary navigation

 LaKita Anderson

-Blackberry Cobbler is a Classic Southern dessert with a buttery crust over warm bubbly tart fresh blackberries for the ultimate treat when served with ice cream.
+This Southern Blackberry Cobbler is a classic dessert made with a flaky buttery crust over a sweet and bubbly fresh blackberry mixture for the ultimate dessert recipe.

 Print Recipe Pin Recipe